Understanding the Australian skilled occupation list

 The difference between the lists

 The main difference between these lists are the visa categories that you will be eligible for if you have an occupation in the relevant list.
-For example if you are a software engineer, this is an occupation found in the Medium and Long Term Strategic Skills List (MLTSSL).
-So, you would be eligible for many visas leading you to Permanent residency (PR) and even get you PR directly.
+For example if you are a software engineer, this is an occupation found in the Medium to Short Term Strategic Skills List (MLTSSL) and the Core Skills Occupation List (CSOL).
+So you would be eligible for many visas leading you to Permanent residency (PR) and even get you PR directly.

 In the meantime if you have an occupation or a skill in the Short Term Occupation Skills List (STOSL), then your options for permanent residency will be limited.
 In fact, in some situations you may not be able to apply for Permanent Residency at all, as your job won’t place you in a pathway leading to PR.
 If you are a cafe or restaurant manager, and are looking for PR through skilled migration then you cannot apply for the SC 189.
 However there are some occupations that would lead you to PR, but its comparatively low compared to the occupations in the MLTSSL which lead to PR.